Many people find that they do not have the time to get to the gym, yet they still want to do an at-home workout.

 - Instead of standing back up, drop your hands to the ground in front of your body about shoulder-width apart.

-- Load your weight to your hands and jump your feet back behind you into a push-up position.
+- Load your weight to your hands and jump your feet back behind you into a full plank position.

 - Complete one full push-up.